ExpressLRS/Docs/docs/software/gemini.md

 Yes, there is antenna switching.

-## What happens if I use a Gemini Tx, in Gemini Mode, with a single Antenna Receiver?
+## What happens if I use a Gemini TX, in Gemini Mode, with a single Antenna Receiver?

-The Gemini Tx will function as designed, in Gemini Mode.
+The Gemini TX will function as designed, in Gemini Mode.
 The Receiver will only get the signal from the TX it has sync'd with.
-The other Tx, will act as a noise generator.
-Therefore, you should set the Tx in either Switch or Single Antenna (Ant1/Ant2) Mode.
+The other TX, will act as a noise generator.
+Therefore, you should set the TX in either Switch or Single Antenna (Ant1/Ant2) Mode.

-## What happens if I use a Gemini Tx, in Gemini Mode, with Gemini-incapable Diversity Receivers?
+## What happens if I use a Gemini TX, in Gemini Mode, with Gemini-incapable Diversity Receivers?

-As above, with the Receiver antennas only getting sync from one Tx.
+As above, with the Receiver antennas only getting sync from one TX.
 We recommend setting the TX to non-Gemini Modes.

-## How does a Gemini Rx behave when paired with a non-Gemini Tx?
+## How does a Gemini Rx behave when paired with a non-Gemini TX?

 The Receiver will still listen on both Antennas, but only get sync on one.
 Both Rx will send out Telemetry, but only one of them will be used.